car finance: what is it & what are your options?

 Personal Contract Purchase (PCP)

 A PCP is a bit more complicated than an HP, although they are gradually becoming more common because they can be more beneficial for the dealer in the long run.
-Unlike with HP, you are unlikely to pay off the full value of the car and unless you choose to, you will not automatically own the vehicle at the end of the finance period.
+Unlike an HP, you are unlikely to pay off the full value of the car and unless you choose to, you will not automatically own the vehicle at the end of the finance period.
 Like an HP, you will pay a deposit followed by monthly sums over an agreed period of time, however, the amount you pay each month is usually less and the term is usually shorter than an HP.
 This is because instead of paying off the value of the car, you are paying the amount it has depreciated between the start of your agreement and the end of it.
 As a result, at the end of the finance agreement, there will still be a significant sum of the car value that has gone unpaid.
 At this point, you have several options; return the car to the dealer, pay the difference, which is known as a “balloon payment” and own the car, or you can part exchange the car for a new one on another PCP agreement.

 A PCP agreement would work best for somebody who wishes to regularly change their vehicle every few years.